Roasted Fennel & Potato Soup features wonderful roasted fennel and potatoes pureed into a delicious creamy soup!

 Preheat oven to 425 degrees F.

-Roast: Using two large rimmed baking sheets lined with parchment paper or silpat, place potatoes on one, and fennel & onion on the other.
-Add a light drizzle of oil to each sheet and toss vegetables until evenly coated, spread evenly on the sheet.
+Roast: Using a large rimmed baking sheets lined with parchment paper or silpat, place potatoes, fennel & onion..
+Add a light drizzle of and toss vegetables until evenly coated, spread evenly on the sheet.
 Add a sprinkle of salt & pepper over top.
-Place in oven on separate racks and cook for 30 minutes or so, tossing half way through and rotating sheets as needed.
+Place in oven and cook for 30 – 40 minutes, tossing half way.
 Potatoes should be fork tender.
+Remove any fennel that seems to burn too fast.
 Reserve a few fennel pieces for garnish if you like.